Balance & Fall Prevention

 Balance and gait disorders are closely related, but they do have some distinct differences.
-Balance disorders are both physical and mental, as your brain may think you are moving, even when you are not.
+Balance and fall prevention are both physical and mental, as your brain may think you are moving, even when you are not.
 Changes to your joint strength, mobility, and ability to sense where your joints are in space (proprioception), all have physical consequences on your balance.

 Gait disorders can cause abnormal movements to the way you walk and run, and these can become exaggerated with age.
 According to Move Forward Physical Therapy, gait disorders account for 17 percent of senior falls.